SimonMariani/personal-website/README.md

 # TODO
-- Use your own openai api key -> the api key seems to be working but the billing details are not setup yet, I can only pay by creditcard so get one first and then update the billing details there to start using the api key
-- Add something so you can see who is visiting your website
+- Add something so you can see who is visiting your website or at least how many people

 # DONE
 - Add some charts with skills that can be cool, for example the radar chart